Mini-SurveyMonkey/Mini-SurveyMonkey/README.md

 ### Progress:

+# Milestone 2:

+For Milestone 2, we added more features to the SurveyMonkey application, including the ability to share surveys, delete existing surveys, preview surveys, and implement a login interface.
+Alongside Azure, this application is also now deployed on Google Cloud Platform at this URL: [GCP Link](https://mini-survey-monkey-83033883021.northamerica-northeast1.run.app/)

+### Contribution:

+- **Sahadeo, Andrew #101186368:**
+- **Mohamed Yonis, Mahad #101226808:**
+- **Hassan, Muhammad #101181439:** Back-end/Front-end/Testing for delete and share survey features, UML Diagrams, Documentation
+- **Evensen, Gabriel #101119814:**
+- **Beldjehem, Tarik #101187965:**

+### Next Sprint Plan:

+Create new issues based on Milestone 3 and assign them.
+Work on adding more functionality to the application, such as charts, and improve the front-end.

+# Milestone 1:

 For Milestone 1, we have implemented a functional SurveyMonkey application that allows users to create MCQ, numerical, and open-ended questions.
 The application is deployed on Azure at this url: https://mini-survey-monkey-eyd6fhfyesf6ezay.canadacentral-01.azurewebsites.net/

 ### Contribution: